maxkasy/home/_pages/2_research.md

 **Fairness, equality, and power in algorithmic decision making**
   (joint with Rediet Abebe)
-  *Accepted for publication, ACM Conference on Fairness, Accountability, and Transparency, 2021*
+  *Proceedings of the ACM Conference on Fairness, Accountability, and Transparency, 2021*
   Manuscript: [fairness_equality_power.pdf](/home/files/papers/fairness_equality_power.pdf)

 **Adaptive treatment assignment in experiments for policy choice**